wp-plugins/styles-twentyeleven/readme.txt

 Tested up to: 3.5.2
 Stable tag: 1.0

-Be creative with TwentyEleven colors and fonts.
+Be creative with colors and fonts.
 Styles changes everything.

 == Description ==